xxxKEKxxx/brrr/README.md

 info on how to fork https://www.youtube.com/watch?v=f5grYMXbAV0

 !!!!!!
-Make sure you add your wallet to settings.js file !!!!!!! this is the settings for smart contract
+Make sure you add your wallet to settings.js file !!!!!!! https://www.netlify.com/

- https://www.netlify.com/

 1. Go to above link to deploy the code once you fork it